custom-cards/flex-table-card/docs/example-cfg-services.md

 <!-- [full text section] -->
 ### Demonstration of converting a flex-table-card from using `weather` entity attributes to using a service call response

+Home Assistant is moving away from large attribute structures in favor of using service call responses.
+As a result, you may find yourself needing to convert from using attributes to using service calls to populate your `flex-table-card`.
+Fortunately, the process is usually very simple.
+Consider this card definition that gets the weather forecast from a `weather` entity's attributes.

 <!-- [listing section] -->
 ``` yaml
 type: custom:flex-table-card